 Highland is a medium-sized town located in the state of Indiana.
 With a population of 22,316 people and six constituent neighborhoods, Highland is the 38th largest community in Indiana.

-Unlike some towns, Highland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Highland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Highland is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Highland who work in office and administrative support (14.31%), sales jobs (11.19%), and management occupations (9.49%).
+There are especially a lot of people living in Highland who work in office and administrative support (12.54%), sales jobs (11.23%), and management occupations (10.12%).

 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Highland is somewhat higher than in the average US city of 21.84%: 25.31% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Highland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.36% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Highland is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Polish.